OlivierBlanvillain/cs210-2020/exercises/exercise-10.md

 # Exercise Session 10

-In these exercises, you are asked to write higher-order functions in the very simple untyped language that the interpreter we developed supports.
+In these exercises, you are asked to write higher-order functions in the simple untyped language supported by the interpreter for recursive higher-order functions that we developed in the lectures.

 ## Question 1